 If after going through these FAQs, you still have any questions at all on the subject, please contact us, and we will get back to you on your query as soon as possible...

 1. Why do I need to consider the services of a private guide to help me both with my trip planning, as well as to accompany me on my next safari to Africa?

 Aren't private guides just glorified hand-holders after all?

 For a few reasons why you should consider a private guide for your next African safari, click on one of the pictures below...

-being able to hold your hand through The Ordinary (e.g. passport control at an airport or check-in formalities at a remote camp), as well as The Extraordinary (e.g. tracking an endangered black rhino calf or seeing that birding 'lifer' after years of trying) - and in so doing making your safari an easier, less stressful & more rewarding experience...
+Yes... at the end of the day a great private guide is indeed a glorified hand-holder - being able to hold your hand through The Ordinary (e.g. passport control at an airport or check-in formalities at a remote camp), as well as The Extraordinary (e.g. tracking an endangered black rhino calf or seeing that birding 'lifer' after years of trying) - and in so doing making your safari an easier, less stressful & more rewarding experience...

 2. Where are the best places to go on safari in Africa?

 Certaily a loaded question, and one without any definitive answer.
 However, there certainly are better places to travel to for different requirements than others, although in the dynamic context of today's world, the recommended hot-spot of travel today may well be on the worst-place-to-go list in a few years time.

 Still, there are a few basic rules and it is these that we will focus on here: